wdhdev/global-chat/README.md

 ![Languages](https://skillicons.dev/icons?i=nodejs,mongodb,sentry)

-## 🧪 Usage
+# ⛔ Prohibited Usage
-This project is under a [MIT License](https://github.com/Global-Chat-7493/bot/blob/main/LICENSE).
+- Hosting a public bot using this source code.

-### ⛔ Prohibited Usage
+  - Hosting a **private** bot is allowed if it is only being used for small servers.
-- Host a public bot using this source code.
+    - All servers must have less than 25 members (excluding bots).
-  - Private bots are allowed.
+    - You can only have a maximum of 5 servers using the bot.
-- Copy this source code and use it as your own.
+- Coping this source code and promoting and using it as your own.

-Acting out any of the above items will result in copyright infringments and bot takedowns.
+**Participating in anything in the list above will result in copyright infringments and bot takedowns.**